the institute for educational studies

 John Fowler received his PhD in Transformative Learning from the California Institute for Integral Studies.
 He has enjoyed being a Montessori elementary director, administrator, and coach for 37 years.
 He is the creator of the Timeline of Light, depicting the emergent universe and our pre-Cambrian planet, and has been a Montessori consultant for AMI, AMS, and the Boulder Valley School District.
 A presenter at international and national Montessori, holistic, Big History and environmental conferences, his articles have appeared in Montessori, environmental and Big History publications, and he has been listed in Who’s Who in American Education.
 After almost twenty years on the TIES faculty, he says that he “loves the deep, rich, and unique dialogic approach that it embodies.”

-John lives in Evergreen, Colorado, 7400 feet above the ocean, with his wonderful wife Linda, and their two canine kids, Brody and Stardust, whom he loves to walk with for as long as the day permits.
+John lives in Evergreen, Colorado, 7400 feet above the ocean, with his wonderful wife Linda, and their two canine kids, Cosmo and Stardust, whom he loves to walk.

 Kathryn Ross